Gokulaselvan/Gokulaselvan/README.md

 ### Hi there 👋

+I'm Currently learning for a full stack developer in web and mobile technologies
+ - Python for scripting
+ - Django for backend development like rest,
+ - React for frontend development
+ - flutter for mobile development

 <!--
 **Gokulaselvan/Gokulaselvan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.